-A report made by NHS Providers, which represents NHS Trusts, has stated that £18bn of funding is needed in the next three years “just to catch up”.
+A report by NHS Providers, which represents NHS Trusts, has stated that £18bn of funding is needed in the next three years “just to catch up”.
 So May’s £20bn NHS pledge will not improve healthcare.

 The report states that this £18bn is needed to get on top of targets, deal with a maintenance backlog, as well as improve staffing levels and finance.